 The diagnosis of skin cancer is a life altering event.
-Sunflower Dermatology is equipped to provide competent, comprehensive care to achieve the best outcome – a cure.
+Epiphany Dermatology is equipped to provide competent, comprehensive care to achieve the best outcome – a cure.

 Skin Cancer is the most common form of cancer in the world.
 More people are diagnosed with skin cancer than all the other kinds of cancer’s combined.
-If you have found a place on your skin that concerns you, find more information about skin cancer and how Sunflower Dermatology and Medical Day Spa can help you.
+If you have found a place on your skin that concerns you, find more information about skin cancer and how Epiphany Dermatology can help you.